What Happens To Your Student Loans When You Drop Out of College?

 After the six-month grace period, the standard repayment plan is the default option for making student loan payments.
 The monthly payment, inclusive of interest, is fixed and spread out over ten years under this repayment plan.

 A decade sounds like a long time, but it is considered one of the quickest timelines for federal student loan payments.
 In comparison to other repayment plans with a longer period, this means that the overall interest is lower.
-Although it would mean that the monthly payments would also be higher.
+However, this would mean that the monthly payments would also be higher.

 This option applies to federal loans only and not to private student loans.